kimchhengheng/Flutter_QuizAPP/README.md

 # flutter_app

+This is the simple quiz. <br/>
+There is a start page, once it was click it would go the question. <br/>
-This is the simple quiz with start page then start the quiz, we can skip the question but the score of right answer count only one time.
-Either we choose the right or wrong answer it will go the next question.
-However, we can go back and change the answer of each question.
-And the end we can see the result from all the question
+User can skip the question but the score of right answer count only one time. <br/>
+Either we choose the right or wrong answer it will go the next question. <br/>
+However, we can go back and change the answer of each question.<br/>
+At the end we can see the result from all the question.
+If is more than 50 you pass the quiz<br/>

 ## Getting Started